ishank-juneja/linux-terminal-commands/git.md

 >WARNING: While this will not remove the physical file from your local, it will remove the files from other developers machines on next git pull

-- to get current branch and list of all branches
+To get current branch and list of all branches
 `git branch`

-- to remove association with remote repo origin
+To remove association with remote repo origin

 `git remote rm origin`

+To sever ties with existing remote and establish them with a new remote.
+First,

+`git remote set-url origin new-url`

+Then, pull from new remote with the allow different histories tag

+`git pull --allow-unrelated-histories`

-- To override any excludes from .gitignore file, for instance track only exception.dll among all files with .dll extension
+To override any excludes from .gitignore file, for instance track only exception.dll among all files with .dll extension
 ```
 *.dll
 ?!exception.dll
 ```

-- To get complete ifnormation about all the branches on remote origin
+To get complete information about all the branches on remote origin
 	- What pushes where, what all is tracked etc...

 `git remote show origin`

-- To prune local useless references
+To prune local useless references

 `git prune`

-- To do the above for refs originating from remote
+To do the above for refs originating from remote

 `git remote prune <origin/remote dir name>`

-- To rename a branch both locally and on the remote see link
+To rename a branch both locally and on the remote see link

 	- Note you CANNOT rename the default branch on GH
 	- [Answer on SO](https://stackoverflow.com/questions/6591213/how-do-i-rename-a-local-git-branch)

-- To see all remote branches
+To see all remote branches

 `git branch -r`

-- To fetch a new remote branch into a new local branch of the same name
+To fetch a new remote branch into a new local branch of the same name

 `git checkout --track origin/<name at remote>`

-- To create a new local git rep that tracks a remote repo on GH say
+To create a new local git rep that tracks a remote repo on GH say

 `git clone https://github.com/ishank-juneja/pipelined-RISC`